the-turing-way/the-turing-way/chapters/reproducible_environments.md

     version: 1.16.1
 ```

-YAML document consists of the following elements.
+A YAML document can consist of the following elements.

 #### Scalars